Couldn't think of a cool title…

 Awkward Interaction

-Filed under: Personal, Talks with the Doc — Nora @ 8:39 pm
+Filed under: Personal, Talks with the Doc — me @ 8:39 pm

 Ran into the Doc at the library today.
 I thought I recognized her, and then I knew I did, and then our eyes met and I didn’t know whether to say hi or not, and she stared past me and kept walking.
 Protecting my confidentiality is nice– and professional, but it’s also weird.
 Weird for me anyway, pretending not to know someone who knows a variety of details about my first experiences with intimacy and my true feelings about people I’m forced to be polite to.
 And weird in that way I used to feel as a kid when I saw my second grade teacher in the grocery store– “what? you have a life beyond that building I always see you in?”